Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling.md

 # Searching for a better solution - SQL

-I took the free courses on Khan Academy - Hour of SQL - https://www.khanacademy.org/computing/hour-of-code/hour-of-sql
+I took the free courses on Khan Academy - [Hour of SQL](https://www.khanacademy.org/computing/hour-of-code/hour-of-sql).
+I also setup a local MySQL server (MySQL Workbench).
+This was probably the first time I was serious about learning some kind of programming language.

 #  Correcting formats

+The first agenda to me is to produce a "cleaned" version of transaction data.
+I create a VIEW to achieve this.

 # Summarize data